coleslaw-org/coleslaw/docs/hacking.md

 Right now, the templates break if you use a custom routing scheme in your config.
 This is flatly ridiculous.
-The templates should be updated to use a url field stored on each object which will store the unified domain/path of the object.
+The templates should be updated to use a url field stored on each object which will store the path of the object.
 This can be done transparently to users, though must be handled with care and may involve refactoring in the document protocol.
 Test carefully.
 If we cheat by hardcoding the sitemap and/or feeds, that's probably okay for the moment.

+Turns out this is even messier than I thought.
+Links are built from scratch in the templates *all over the place*.
+Tags in posts, taglinks and monthlinks in indexes, and prev/next links in numeric indexes.
+I'm also doing two `find-all` calls in the base `render` method for index.
+So I should profile and/or memoize that if needed.

 ### Clean up Slugs vs Paths